 Overall we do not believe that Benefiber is likely to cause side effects, especially when its dose is slowly increased over the course of days.

-Where to Buy Benefiber for the Lowest Cost
+Where to Buy Benefiber for the Best Price

 Benefiber is sold at a variety of online retailers.
 Here's the price breakdown for the 190-serving version at the time of updating this article:

 Target and CVS also sell Benefiber, but do not currently sell the bulk version which is the most cost-effective.